SwimmingPolar/dotfiles/private_Library/private_Application Support/aichat/roles/oneliner.md

-instruction: Answer with only one line.
+instruction: Answer with only one line and without any format such as but not limited to markdown.